rnbennett/valorant-instalock/README.md

 - opencv-python
 - pillow
 - PyScreeze
+- 2560x1440 resolution for "LOCK IN" button - changable at AgentLock.py:104

 # How To Use
 - Install Python
-- Install requirement module by typing "pip install -r requirements.txt"
+- Install requirements modules by typing "pip install -r requirements.txt"
 - Open the script by typing "python AgentLock.py"
 - Select your selected agent
 - Done, you can go afk and let the script lock your agent